Loading...

 • Gaining access to information networks and resources

 A KSE can be a new or existing demonstration event, webinar, workshop, or conference, and may be delivered by OSCIA or by other agricultural organizations or service providers.
-You must participate in a minimum of one (1) KSE for each approved project that aligns with your project’s category.
-Costs associated with attending the KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.
+Costs associated with attending a KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.

-The Enrolment and Application Form and all required documentation can be submitted electronically:
+The Enrolment and Application Form and all required documentation can be submitted electronically through the OSCIA Portal:

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.